Work With Me

 It might be a fit if you…

-- Are in the middle of a transition (new job, new city, new relationship, post-graduation) and can't quite tell if what you're feeling is excitement or dread (or both)
+- Are in the middle of a life or career transition and can't quite tell if what you're feeling is excitement or dread (or both)

 It might not be the right fit if…